docQodly/docs/docs/language/basics/lang-text.md

 ---
 id: lang-text
-title: Text
+title: String
 ---

-A text (or string) value is an attribute, variable, or expression that may contain from 0 to 2 GB of text.
+A string (or text) value is an attribute, variable, or expression that may contain from 0 to 2 GB of text.

 ## Literals